AlvarArias/wordpress-plugin/README.md

 ### More information
 * [Plugin Web Page](https://blog.alvararias.se/docs/peepso-my-listing/) All the information about the plugin.
-* [Plugin Documentation Web Page](https://blog.alvararias.se/docs/peepso-my-listing/documentation/g/) Documentation and requeriments for the information about the plugin.
+* [Plugin Documentation Web Page](https://blog.alvararias.se/docs/peepso-my-listing/documentation/g/) Documentation and requeriments for the plugin.